beiatrix/beiatrix/src/config/projects/mobileApp.md

 <hr style="border-bottom: 2px solid var(--ion-color-secondary);" />

-The Revolution Prep mobile app is where students can launch live help sessions with their tutors and easily score practice exams with their camera.
+The Revolution Prep mobile app allows students to launch live help sessions with their tutors and easily score practice exams using their camera.
 It is available for download on the App Store and Google Play Store.

 <div
   style="display: flex; flex-direction: row; justify-content: center;"